-In the heart of the world heritage town of Blaenafon, an icon of Wales’ industrial past, lies this specialist family shop where they make their own legendary Welsh cheese with unique flavours reflecting the landscape and history of the area.
-Blaenafon Cheddar owner and managing director, Susan Fiander Woodhouse picks her top three:
+In the heart of the world heritage town of Blaenafon, an icon of Wales’ industrial past, lies this specialist family shop where they make their own legendary Welsh cheese.
+The unique flavours reflect the landscape and history of the area.
+Blaenafon Cheddar Company owner and managing director, Susan Fiander Woodhouse picks her top three:

-Pwll Mawr - Big Pit: “Matured in a coal mine 300ft below ground in stainless steel caskets.
+Pwll Mawr - Big Pit: 'It is matured in a coal mine 300ft below ground in stainless steel caskets.
 Dark, dank and humid, it’s left to do its own thing.
-The original Pwll Mawr and the oak smoked version were both awarded a Bronze medal at the International Cheese Awards 2017.”
+The original Pwll Mawr and the oak smoked version were both awarded a Bronze medal at the International Cheese Awards 2017.'

-Dragon's Breath: “The only cheese in the world made with ‘real dragon’s breath’, a Great Taste Double Gold winner, this cheese blends fiery chilli with creamy Brains SA Welsh ale for a cheese fit for a legend.”
+Dragon's Breath: 'This is the only cheese in the world made with ‘real dragon’s breath’.
+A Great Taste Double Gold winner, this cheese blends fiery chilli with creamy Brains SA Welsh ale for a cheese fit for a legend.'

-Christmas Pudding cheddar: “This was once described as the most disgusting cheese in the world by a Great Taste Awards judge, and yet it hasn’t stopped this cheese becoming one of our most famous and sought after.
-It’s sold to customers all over the world and people start booking in September.”
+Christmas Pudding cheddar: 'This was once described as the most disgusting cheese in the world by a Great Taste Awards judge and yet it hasn’t stopped this cheese becoming one of our most famous and sought after.
+It’s sold to customers all over the world; people start booking in September.'

 Fauvette, Penarth, Vale of Glamorgan

-Specialising in handmade cheese as well as natural wines, olives and charcuterie, it’s easy to while away an afternoon people-watching with a tasting slate and a glass of wine at Fauvette’s window-set cheese bar in the seaside town of Penarth.
-Run by lifelong friends Philippa Friedman and Jean-Marc Delys, the deli was named Fauvette after a friendly brown and white cow on Jean-Marc’s childhood farm in the Loire Valley.
-Top Welsh cheese picks from Jean- Marc Delys:
+Specialising in handmade cheese as well as natural wines, olives and charcuterie, it’s easy to while away an afternoon people-watching with a tasting slate and a glass of wine at Fauvette’s.
+Run by lifelong friends Philippa Friedman and Jean-Marc Delys in Penarth, the deli was named Fauvette after a friendly brown and white cow on Jean-Marc’s childhood farm in the Loire Valley.
+Top Welsh cheese picks from Jean- Marc Delys include:

 Pant Mawr Farmhouse Cheese, Farm Shop, Rosebush, Pembrokeshire

-A family business at a small traditional Welsh hill farm in the foothills of the Preseli Mountains, Pant Mawr’s cheese is made from locally-produced milk, and combines the family’s self-taught skills and recipes to produce a range of mouth-watering, traditional cheese, on sale over the counter at their well-regarded farm shop.
+A family business at a small traditional Welsh hill farm in the foothills of the Preseli Mountains, Pant Mawr’s cheese is made from locally-produced milk.
+It combines the family’s self-taught skills and recipes to produce a range of mouth-watering, traditional cheese, on sale over the counter at their well-regarded farm shop.
 Top picks from owner Cynthia Jennings include:

-Newly opened in 2016, The Cheese Room Deli is the brainchild of Ros and Stewart Jones who wanted to add to the lively independent food sector in Conwy.
+Open since 2016, The Cheese Room is the brainchild of Ros and Stewart Jones, who wanted to add to the lively independent food sector in Conwy.
 As well as the best local Welsh cheese, the deli stocks complementary gins, wines and ales from local producers for a Welsh treat that’s twice as nice.
 Ros Jones’ pick of the Welsh cheese stocked at The Cheese Room Deli is:

-Brefu Bach, made by Cosyn Cymru from Bethesda, whose sheep-milk cheese won the best cheese award at last year’s British Cheese Awards.
+Brefu Bach: 'Made by Cosyn Cymru from Bethesda, whose sheep-milk cheese won the best cheese award at the British Cheese Awards.'

 The Marches Delicatessen, Abergavenny

-Showcasing a selection of fine artisan foods from across Monmouthshire and the Marches region, The Marches Deli is a popular spot in the middle of this town which is famous for its annual food festival.
-The Marches’ top picks:
+Showcasing a selection of fine artisan foods from across Monmouthshire and the Marches region, The Marches Deli is a popular spot in the middle of this town, which is famous for its annual food festival.
+The Marches’ top picks are:

 Porter’s Delicatessen, Llangollen

-The waterways of Llangollen are a magnet for international visitors and Porter’s Deli aims to provide both local and visiting shoppers with the finest ingredients, including a deliciously well-stocked Welsh cheese counter.
+The waterways of Llangollen are a magnet for international visitors.
+Porter’s Deli aims to provide both local and visiting shoppers with the finest ingredients, including a deliciously well-stocked Welsh cheese counter.

 Porter’s owner Tracey Hughes chose her favourites: